Connect with others who understand.

 Additionally, some of the treatments for endometriosis and ovarian cancer overlap.
 Hormone therapy is sometimes used to slow the growth of endometriosis, and surgeries such as oophorectomies and hysterectomies are sometimes used to treat endometriosis symptoms.
 If you receive these treatments as part of your ovarian cancer treatment, they may also help with your endometriosis.
 Talk to your doctor to find out how both of these conditions can be managed at the same time.

-Hypertension, or high blood pressure, is a condition where blood pushes against the walls of the blood vessels with high force.
+Hypertension (high blood pressure) is a condition where blood pushes against the walls of the blood vessels with high force.
 Hypertension is very common, but it can be serious if untreated.
 It increases a person’s chance of other health conditions, such as heart attack, heart disease, and stroke.
 High blood pressure doesn’t usually cause any symptoms, so the only way to know for sure if you have it is to have your blood pressure measured by a health care professional.

-In a study of over 10,000 women, researchers found that hypertension is more common in women with ovarian cancer (52 percent) compared to those without (44 percent).
+In a study of more than 10,000 women published in Gyenologic Ocology, researchers found that hypertension is more common in women with ovarian cancer (52 percent) compared to those without (44 percent).
 Blood clots, which are also linked to hypertension, were also more common in people with ovarian cancer.

 It is unclear how heart disease affects ovarian cancer outcomes.
 Some studies have found that people with ovarian cancer are more likely to also have heart failure.
 Other research has shown that heart disease doesn’t lead to an increased chance of mortality for people with ovarian cancer.
 People who are at high risk for heart disease may talk to their doctor about managing their condition through diet and exercise, rather than medications that could put them at risk.

 Diabetes is a condition in which a person’s body can’t make or use insulin correctly.
-Insulin is an important hormone that helps cells use sugar as fuel.
+Insulin is an important hormone that helps cells use glucose (sugar) as fuel.
 Diabetes leads to high blood sugar levels.

-When it comes to ovarian cancer, women with diabetes tend to have a worse disease outlook than women without diabetes.
-One study of over 600 women diagnosed with ovarian cancer found that women who were also diabetic were more likely to be older, overweight, and have additional health problems.
-The people with diabetes also had a higher risk of dying from cancer.
+When it comes to ovarian cancer, people with diabetes tend to have a worse disease outlook than those without diabetes.
+One study of more than 600 women diagnosed with ovarian cancer found that those who were also diabetic were more likely to be older, overweight, and have additional health problems.
+Study participants with diabetes also had a higher risk of dying from cancer.
 Researchers think this might be because high levels of sugar in the blood can feed tumor cells and make them grow more.

 Some people with ovarian cancer also have a high risk of developing breast cancer.
 This is because both conditions can be caused by the same genes.
 BRCA1 and BRCA2 are genes that help cells heal damage and block cells from turning cancerous.
-When these genes are mutated, they don’t work properly and can increase a person’s risk for multiple types of cancer, including both breast and ovarian cancer.
+When these genes develop mutations (variations), they don’t work properly and can increase a person’s risk for multiple types of cancer, including both breast and ovarian cancer.

 Osteoporosis, a condition that leads to weak bones, is sometimes a complication of both ovarian and breast cancer.
 Cancer cells may directly affect the bones, or bones may weaken as a side effect of gynecologic cancer treatments.
 Many cancer therapies lower the body’s levels of estrogen, and estrogen is important for keeping bones strong.